 For stable conditions (Fig. A2), the performance of the proposed fits is more complicated.
-At hub height, the direct fit underestimates the magnitude of the maximum $\Delta TKE/U{\infty}^2$ and the final fit improves it (Fig. A2, left).
+At hub height, the direct fit underestimates the magnitude of the maximum $\Delta TKE/U{\infty}^2$, and the final fit improves it (Fig. A2, left).
 At the rotor top and in the z-x plane (Fig. A2, middle and right), the opposite happens: the direct fit matches the maximum well, while the final fit underestimates it.
-It appears that the final fit shifts the maximum of $\Delta TKE/U{\infty}^2$ further down in elevation, which causes an increase of TKE around hub height and a reduction near the rotor top.
+It appears that the final fit shifts the maximum of $\Delta TKE/U{\infty}^2$ further down in elevation, which causes an increase in TKE around hub height and a reduction near the rotor top.

-It is important to note that we did not yet include a treatment of the hub, which causes high ΔTKE between 1D and 2D in the LES results.
-The well-known feature that $\Delta TKE/U{\infty}^2$ extends further downstream under stable than unstable conditions is correctly captured by our proposed formulation, although the magnitude of the peak is underestimated by the fits in both cases.
+It is important to note that we did not yet include a treatment of the hub, which causes high Δ TKE between 1D and 2D in the LES results.
+The well-known feature that Δ TKE/ U{∞}^2 extends further downstream under stable conditions compared to unstable conditions is correctly captured by our proposed formulation, although the magnitude of the peak is underestimated by the fits in both cases.

-Lastly, we compare the vertical and horizontal profiles of $\Delta TKE/U{\infty}^2$ from the proposed final fit against the formulation of Ishihara and Qian (2018) (IQ2018) and the LES results of Wu et al. (2023) under neutral, stable, and unstable conditions at different downstream distances (Fig.4).
+Lastly, we compare the vertical and horizontal profiles of $\Delta TKE/U{\infty}^2$ from the proposed final fit against the formulation of IQ2018 and the LES results of Wu et al. (2023) under neutral, stable, and unstable conditions at different downstream distances (Fig. 4).